 If you want to stay in hotels or paid accommodation, it will cost you a fair bit in Australia.
 Weekend getaways can be quite pricey and it is often cheaper to fly abroad and have a luxury trip than to travel within the country.

 That being said, you can opt to go camping or caravanning and save a bundle.
-Many travellers purchase a combvi van and travel up and down the Australian coast.
+Many travellers purchase or rent a campervan or motorhome and travel up and down the Australian coast.
 You could also rent a car in Australia and travel around with a tent or swag and camp along the way.
 You could easily travel around Australia for approximately $50 a day.
 You can park your vehicle at public caravan parks or even nest close to the beach and gaze upon the stars.

 Australia is a place that you will enjoy if you like the outdoors.